metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

   MLP (multi-layer perceptron) head.
 MLP heads consists of one hidden layer with as many neurons as the SOAP-BPNN (i.e. ``num_neurons_per_layer`` below).
 :param zbl: Whether to use the ZBL short-range repulsion as the baseline for the model
-:param long_range: Parameters related to long-range interactions.  ``enabled``: whether to use long-range interactions. ``smearing``: the width of the Gaussian function used to approximate the charge distribution in Fourier space; ``interpolation_nodes``: the number of grid points used in spline interpolation for the P3M method;
+:param long_range: Parameters related to long-range interactions. ``enable``: whether to use long-range interactions. ``smearing``: the width of the Gaussian function used to approximate the charge distribution in Fourier space; ``interpolation_nodes``: the number of grid points used in spline interpolation for the P3M method;